nordseele/hans/readme.md

 ## [Description](#description)

 Hans is an add-on board made for the Raspberry Pi Zero W. It is powered from the 5V rail of a Eurorack case.

+### Features:

-Use it to control ER-301 and TXo via MIDI (Serial, USB and Bluetooth) and OSC.
-Send MIDI from Monome Teletype.
-Use it as a standalone MIDI processor or as an OSC to MIDI converter.
+- Control the ER-301 and TXo Eurorack modules via MIDI (Serial, USB and Bluetooth) and OSC.
+- Send MIDI from Monome Teletype.
+- Use it as a standalone MIDI processor or as an OSC to MIDI converter.
+- ...

 ### Technical details: